Real World Field Service Management Survey

 We set out to answer this question: how much value do contractors in trade industries get from their operational technology?
 Here’s what you told us.

 |The Short Version

 Time is universally the costliest factor in running a trade business.

 You never have enough time.
 Winning business depends on how competitively and accurately you can measure time.
 It’s a constant effort to get appropriately and promptly paid for your time.
 Customers, and occasionally business partners, frequently consume your time without expecting to compensate for it.

 So, it makes sense that the two most important benefits survey respondents experienced were time and efficiency.
 When owners, office personnel, and field techs relied on software to automate and enforce processes, they enjoyed the highest amount of satisfaction.

 While some “old school” contractors focused on nagging staff to follow basic processes and to record their time and materials, companies with multiple software tools, especially with integrated field service management platforms, reported high satisfaction with these tools.
-Their biggest areas of concern revolved around customer behaviors that are beyond their control.
+Their biggest areas of concern revolved around customer behaviors that were beyond their control.

 The survey exposed a few areas where many contractors are leaving money on the table.
 For residential contractors, some are manually tracking warranty information or not at all.
-In contrast, for commercial contractors, they’re not tracking inventory on vehicles, in their warehouses, or installed at customer sites.
+In contrast, commercial contractors, are not tracking inventory on vehicles, in their warehouses, or installed at customer sites.
 In BOTH types of businesses, they are wasting time and some materials.